 A+ candidate will have expert Photoshop skills

-In case you need to localize the job description, use translation services.
+In case you need to localize the job description, use translation services to ensure accuracy across different languages.

 If you cannot come up with a fair salary and need some help, you can use free services such as PayScale and Salary.com to compare estimates.